B8ni/bottoni/_posts/2022-10-26-aluminium-scraps-box-weight-random-forest-post.md

 According to the above table:
 - the box weight prediction is mainly influenced by ``weight`` itself[^4].
 Sounds reasonable;
-- ``id_machine``, in other words the machine which generates scraps, is the second most indicator of box weight prediction.
+- ``id_machine``, in other words the machine which generates scraps, is the second most important indicator of box weight prediction.
 Sounds reasonable as well;
 - ``id_machine_article_description`` is the combination between ``id_machine``, ``article`` and ``description_machine``, where ``article`` is the thickness range of scarps (Ex.: from 0.5mm to 0.25mm);
 - percentage of ``id`` and ``timestamp`` is too similar.
 Maybe, periodically, I can expect a specific type of scraps?
 - ``code_machine`` is the short name of machine;